sunil2010040/BINARY-SEARCH-TREE/README.md

 If X is less than val move to the left subtree.
 Otherwise, move to the right subtree.
 Once the leaf node is reached, insert X to its right or left based on the relation between X and the leaf node’s value.

+SEARCHING:
+Start from the root.
+Compare the searching element with root, if less than root, then recursively call left subtree, else recursively call right subtree.
+If the element to search is found anywhere, return true, else return false.